kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Leak resumes

-- The leak from my car washer has started again.
-I text Pedro the caretaker about it.
+- The [leak from my car window washing fluid tank](../2023/september.md#problem-with-my-car) has started again.
+- I text Pedro the caretaker about it.

 ![Text Pedro about the leak](../../content/whatsapps/chat-about-the-leak-with%20pedro.jpg)